-In addition to performing a variety of jobs and tasks, I/O psychologist researchers and practitioners (Ph.D.-level) are employed in a variety of settings, with about 40% employed in colleges and universities, about 20% working in research or consulting firms, about 20% working for businesses and industries, and about 10% employed in federal, state, or local government (Khanna & Medsker, 2010; Medsker, Katkowski, & Furr, 2005).
+In addition to performing a variety of jobs and tasks, I/O psychologist researchers and practitioners (PhD level) are employed in a variety of settings, with about 40% employed in colleges and universities; about 20% working in research or consulting firms; about 20% working for businesses and industries; and about 10% employed in federal, state, or local government (Khanna & Medsker, 2010).
 The majority of individuals with master's degrees in I/O psychology are working in the private sector or in government positions.
 What's more, I/O psychology is a "hot" and growing field.
-The U.S. Department of Labor predicts that employment for I/O psychologists will grow by 26% through 2018.
+The U.S. Department of Labor predicts that employment for I/O psychologists will grow by 26% through 2018, and likely continue into the future.

-I/O psychologists work for a variety of major U.S. and international corporations, including Dow Chemical, Ford Motor Company, IBM, Toyota, Disney, Standard Oil, Xerox Corporation, Unisys, United Airlines, and Pepsi.
-They can hold job titles such as Director of Human Resources, Personnel Research Psychologist, Vice President of Employee Development, Manager of Employee Relations, Senior Employment Specialist, Testing Specialist, Quality Performance Manager, Consultant, and Staff Industrial Psychologist.
+I/O psychologists work for a variety of major U.S. and international corporations, including Amazon, Dow Chemical, Ford Motor Company, Verizon, Toyota, Disney, Standard Oil, Google, Unisys, United Airlines, and Pepsi.
+They can hold job titles such as Director of Human Resources, Personnel Research Psychologist, Vice President of Employee Development, Manager of Employee Relations, Senior Employment Specialist, Testing Specialist, Quality Performance Manager, Consultant, and Staff

+Organizational Psychologist.